IceCodedCoffee/asp.net-mvc5-playground/[16] AdvancedRouting/AdvancedRouting/App_Data/ReadmePractice.txt

 4. In the ActionName-View, generate an outgoing URL that puts the string "Hello" into a optional segment variable.

 5. Generate an outgoing URL where the id is set to 'anchorId' and the class to 'cssClass'.

+6. Generate an fully qualified outgoing URL where domain is 'myserver.domain.com', fragment is 'myFragmentName', FragmentId is 'FragmentId'.